blueman001-cmd/FINE/README.md

 # FINE
 FINE: A Self-Supervised Advanced Persistent Threat Detection Model Based on Graph Neural Networks and Graph Contrastive Learning

-(We plan to release our code upon the first revision of the paper.)
+We will open our source code after the article is accepted.